AhmedOues93/Rock-Paper-Scissors/README.md

 Rock-Paper-Scissors 🪨📄✂️ – JavaScript CLI Game
-This is a simple command-line Rock-Paper-Scissors game built with JavaScript.
+This project is a simple command-line Rock-Paper-Scissors game built in JavaScript.
-Developed during my Fullstack Web Development Bootcamp (June–November 2025) at WBS Coding School.
+It was created as part of my Fullstack Web Development Bootcamp (June to November 2025, at WBS Coding School).

-🎯 Project Objectives
+🎯 Project Goals
-Master JavaScript fundamentals: variables, functions, loops, and conditionals
+Practice JavaScript basics: variables, functions, and loops

-Handle user input from the terminal
+Handle user input via the terminal

-Implement core game logic
+Implement game logic and conditional statements

-Run JavaScript using Node.js
+Run JavaScript in Node.js environment

-Structure and document a small CLI project
+Learn how to structure and document small projects

 Use Git and GitHub for version control

-🛠 Technologies
+🛠️ Technologies Used
 JavaScript (Vanilla JS)

-Node.js (CLI environment)
+Node.js (console/terminal)

 Git & GitHub

 📁 Project Structure
-bash
-Kopieren
-Bearbeiten
 Rock-Paper-Scissors/
 ├── rock-paper-scissors.js # Main game script
 └── README.md # Project documentation

-🚀 Getting Started
+🚀 How to Run the Project
-Clone the repo:
+Clone the repository:

-bash
+#bash
 Kopieren
 Bearbeiten
 git clone https://github.com/AhmedOues93/Rock-Paper-Scissors.git
 cd Rock-Paper-Scissors
-Run the game:
+Run the game using Node.js:

-bash
+#bash
 Kopieren
 Bearbeiten
 node rock-paper-scissors.js